-- With the help of PaaS, we also get additional resources, including database management systems, programming languages, libraries, and various software development tools that works on cloud and made our daily life better.
+- With the help of PaaS, we also get additional resources, including database management systems, programming languages, libraries, and various software development tools that work on the cloud and made our daily life better.

-- PaaS has varieties of usefulness and among them, it cuts down the price and headache of installing extra software licenses, core application, and other platform resources.
+- It has varieties of usefulness and among them, it cuts down the price and headache of installing extra software licenses, core applications, and other platform resources.

-- PaaS architectures used to hide their underlying infrastructure from developers and other end users.
-As a result, the model becomes a serverless computing model and function-as-a-service architectures where the cloud service provider manages and runs the server and controls the distribution of resources.
+- The architectures are used to hide their underlying infrastructure from developers and other end users.
+As a result, the model becomes a serverless computing model and function-as-a-service architecture where the cloud service provider manages and runs the server and controls the distribution of resources.